AnthonySteele/anthonysteele.github.io/AsyncResync.md

 ## Know how to re-synchronise

-There are three ways to re-synchronise:
+There are a few ways to re-synchronise:

 * Just Wait
 * `Task.Run`